Courses & Curriculum

 Project management using MS Project; advanced data analysis and graphics with MS Access; database concepts and design; presentation graphics.

-ISB 211 Computer Programming for Business 3 credits
+ISB 211 Visual Programming for Business 3 credits

 Introduction to the Visual Basic programming language and fundamentals of software design.
 Database programming, interface design and general problem solving with an emphasis on business applications.
 Prerequisite: ISB 101.